isomerpages/nlb-biblioasia/_holding-area/BiblioAsia Jan Mar 2025.md

 The late Dr John Bastin was the leading authority on Stamford Raffles, having published more than 20 books and many essays on Raffles. *Kwa Chong Guan*. [(PDF)]()

 <a style="text-decoration: none; font-weight: bold;" href="">New Books on Singapore History</a><br>
-_Batik: Makers and Wearers; From Streets to Stalls: The History and Evolution of Hawking and Hawker Centres in Singapore;_ and _Keramat, Sacred Relics and Forbidden Idols in Singapore_ are some of the new books available at the National Library. [(PDF)](/)
+_Batik: Makers and Wearers_; _From Streets to Stalls: The History and Evolution of Hawking and Hawker Centres in Singapore_; and _Keramat, Sacred Relics and Forbidden Idols in Singapore_ are some of the new books available at the National Library. [(PDF)](/)